MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 Campus administration would like to provide the visitors with the information about the buildings on campus.
 The visitors will be able to view the buildings list on a website, which will be built using a Power Apps portal.

-In this lab, you will provision a Power Apps portal and create a portals web page that will show a listing of the buildings on campus.
+In this lab, you will provision a Power Apps portal and create a portals webpage that will show a listing of the buildings on campus.

 # High-level lab steps

 You will follow the below outline to design the Power Apps portal:

 * A Power Apps portal needs to be provisioned in the Common Data Service environment.
-* A web page will be configured to show a list of the buildings.
+* A webpage will be configured to show a list of the buildings.

 ## Prerequisites